cavoq/ntp-amplification/README.md

 ## Note

-**Since this script uses scapy, it needs to have root privileges, if you install it with pip, you need to install it with sudo.**
+**Scapy needs root privileges to send packets, so this script requires root privileges.**

 ## Requirements